nordic16/cmus-cheat-sheet/README.md

 # Overview
 cmus has several features, such as music filtering, playlists and even plugins!

-To navigate between pages (such as playlist page, queue page, etc...), one can press a numeric key ranging from `1-6`.
+To navigate between pages (such as playlist page, queue page, etc...), one can press a numeric key ranging from `1-7`.

 ```
 1 - Albums/Artists (media is sorted according to the album/artist they belong to)
-2 - Media Library (all media)
+2 - Media Library (all media sorted by user criteria)
 3 - Playlists (self-explanatory)
 4 - Queue (where you can manage the queue)
 5 - Browser (the place where you add your media to cmus).